About Chris “Sticks”

 His art was applied as sketches in company brochures and books, as well as private requests for events and celebrations.
 The personal requests he fulfilled with art won him little if any money.
 He simply loved to delight people, and rarely thought about himself.

-Links To CHRIS “STICKS”
+Other Links To “STICKS”

 Work and Contributions:

-Muscles of Iron, MOI
+Muscles of Iron, MOI Website

 After the death of his mother, Emily, (in 2010) Chris created a retro Syracuse page, putting Syracuse favorites on the map with stunning character, and helped his art reach a new audience.
 An online retail recreational clothing house, and a friend, asked if he could do some images.
 Chris created nostalgic images of Syracuse past, famous sports characters, then dozens of stunning one of a kind pieces.
 Major sports teams etc., were soon fans and wanted to feature their own brands.
 Chris also became art director for the History of Physical Culture, producing flip books, humor and instructions that went along with his passion for strength training.